-(2) Any State party to this Agreement shall have one vote.
+(2) Any Contracting State shall have one vote.

 (3) The Budget Committee shall take its decisions by a simple majority of the representatives of the Contracting States.
 However, a majority of three-quarters of the representatives of the Contracting States shall be required for the adoption of the budget.